peec/apliaexportimport/README.md

 # Aplia Export Import for eZ Publish legacy

-Lets you import any HTML to ez content objects, meaning import and export of data in ez.
+Lets you import any XML/HTML to ez content objects, meaning import and export of data in ez.

 Tested on: